 The Loan Agreement is secured by a first-priority security interest in substantially all of our assets.
-As of the date of this Quarterly Report on Form 10-Q/A, we are in compliance with all covenants under the Loan Agreement.
+As of the date of this Report, we are in compliance with all covenants under the Loan Agreement.

 Our cash commitments as of March 31, 2022 were primarily as follows (in thousands):